mjm973/Illuminated/README.md

 Please create folder `Assets/Ignore` and place packages (Photon, SteamVR, and other unused assets) inside folder for easy Git ignoring.
 Thanks.

+## USER TESTING FEEDBACK MAY 3:
+UI:
+- Add UI at start and end of game
+- Position the UI better
+- UI for being illuminated by lights

+Sound:
+- Add damage/ hurt sound
+- Add breathing sound when a player is dying

+Environment:
+- Scale down the environment
+- Dial down the lights

+Controller:
+- Teleport with left hand
+- Have bracelets on both hands

+Game Logic:
+- Rebalance damage
+- Smaller grenade illumination radius
+- Potentially cut down teleport cool down

 ## USER TESTING FEEDBACK APR 19:

 - Player not doing what to do